 Link sub-system relays the light from the Front-End to the spectrograph and forms the spectrograph pseudo-slit inside the vacuum vessel.
 The 1-UT mode uses two octagonal fibres each, one for the object and one for the sky or simultaneous reference.
 In the high-resolution (singleHR) mode, the fibre has a core of 140 μ m, equivalent to 1 arcsec on the sky; in the ultra-high resolution (singleUHR) mode, the fibre core is 70 μ m and the covered field of view is 0.5 arcsec.
 The fibre entrances are organized in pickup heads that are moved to the focal plane of the Front End when the specific bundle of the specific mode is selected.
 In the 4-UT mode (multiMR), four object fibres and four sky/reference fibres are fed simultaneously by the four telescopes.
-The four object fibres will finally feed a single square 280 μ m object fibre, while the four sky/reference fibres will feed a single square 280 μ m object fibre, that is then imaged by the instrument leading to a single square image on the detector.
+The four object fibres will finally feed a single square 280 μ m object fibre, while the four sky/reference fibres will feed a single square 280 μ m sky/reference fibre.
+In the 4-UT mode, the spectrograph will see a pseudo: the four individual fibres are bundled together and fed into a square fiber, that is then imaged by the instrument leading to a single square image on the detector.
 Another essential task performed by the Fibre-link sub-system is the light scrambling.
 The use of a double-scrambling optical system will ensure both scrambling of the near field and far field of the light beam.
 A high scrambling gain, which is crucial to obtain the required RV precision in the 1-UT mode is achieved by the use of octagonal fibres (Chazelas et al. 2011).

 Doc: ESO-331895

-Issue: Issue 3.3.9
+Issue: Issue 3.3.12

 Date: Date 2025-03-12

 Page: 18 of 75